VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 ## Description

-This implementation allows to find a path to exit from a labirinth.
+This implementation allows to find a path to exit from a labirinth. the code will run on any labirint defined as KB if following the domain specification.
+The initial starting position inside the labirinth can be defined at runtime.
+More algorithms have been implemented to get a path with an informed or uninformed search.

+### Project folders

+The mail folder is `labirinth` it contains:
+-

 ### Domain

 - The labirinth is represented by a matrix with n*m and defined by the facts `num_righe(X)` and `num_col(Y)`;
 - All the rooms are declared by the fact `pos(A,B)` where A>0, A<=num_righe(X), B>0, B<=num_col(Y);
-- All the rooms are considered free to route on so not declared free;
+- All the rooms are considered free to route on, so these are not declared at all;
-- Thus the occupied cells, represent cells not allowed in any path and thus declares as `occupata(pos(A,B))` Each domain is self contained inside its respective folder.
-The `loader.pl` file inside them allows to load all the necessary predicates to explore the domain.
-All the domain specific predicates uses standardized names so that all the algorithms don't have to handle the specifications of each one.
+- The occupied cells represent cells not allowed in any path and thus declared as `occupata(pos(A,B))`;
+- The labirinth exit room is defined by the fact `finale(pos(A,B))` there can be more of them and can be even not reacheable because of adiacent `occupied` rooms.

 ### Constraints
 - A labirinth has an enter room